 Whether you are looking to flatfoot at a dance and need some leathers, or take tap class and are therefore looking to get some tap shoes, plan to spend as much as you think you can afford.
 Except at the goodwill, shoes are an area where you usually get what you pay for.
 A range of $50-$275 may seem like a lot, until you consider that for your purposes as a percussive dancer, these are your instrument.
 Try getting a decent violin for $300…

 As far as leather-soled shoes for clogging, flatfooting, social dance etc, I have two favorites.
 A nice leather-soled option for those on a budget is the Aris Allen.
-The sole is not as thick as you might want for percussive dance (they are perfect for partner dancing) but a good cobbler can easily fix you up with a thicker, leather sole.
-Once you factor in this additional expense, you are almost up to the cost of the Bloch shoe above, but if you want them as leathers, they are a good starter shoe.
+The sole is not as thick as you might want for percussive dance (they are perfect for partner dancing) but a good cobbler can easily fix you up with a thicker, heavier leather sole.
+Once you factor in this additional expense, you are almost up to the cost of the Bloch shoe above, but if you want shoes without taps, they are a good starter shoe.
 They won’t last quite as long as some of the other choices discussed above, particularly if you dance a lot, but for students on a budget, they are a great option.
 Slightly cheaper still are these “Clogging Oxfords.”
 The are perhaps not quite as swanky as the Arris Allens, but they have a good hard sole that will make some sound, and have the benefit of being the most affordable.

 As far as the taps themselves go, Capezio, Sansha, Bloch, and others all make different styles of taps that are slightly different sizes, so you may need to experiment to find what fits your foot best.
 I have slightly wide feet and have found the Sansha taps to be a better fit than the narrower Capezio taps.